 Aerobic systems are a little more complicated than conventional septic systems, but nothing a homeowner can’t handle most of the time.
 They need occasional maintenance to keep them operating the way they should.
-There are also certain things you don’t want to put in the system.
+For example, there are certain things you don’t want to put in the system.
 We made a list to simplify this and help you know what to do.

-DON’T fall for statements like: “If you don’t used a licensed person, it’s illegal and the poop police will get you” or “It will void your warranty if we don’t install it” The only things that void a warranty should be in your actual contract.
-Besides those, a two year warranty lasts for two years period.
-If a maintenance provider says “I am turning you into the authorities get another one” why would you want to hire someone who just threatened you find someone new?
-A lot of states and counties make it mandatory you have a contract, but don’t police the contractors.
-There are honest ones out there, but there are a lot of shady ones also because the states won’t pull licenses.
-STAND YOUR GROUND and find someone new.
+Don't fall for statements like: "If you don’t use a licensed person, it’s illegal and the poop police will get you" or "It will void your warranty if we don't install it" The only things that void a warranty should be in your actual contract.
+Besides those, a two-year warranty lasts for two years period.
+If a maintenance provider says "I am turning you into the authorities get another one" why would you want to hire someone who just threatened you find someone new?
+A lot of states and counties make it mandatory you have a contract, but don't police the contractors.
+There are honest ones out there, but there are a lot of shady ones also because the states won't pull licenses.
+Stand your ground and find someone new.